chocolatey/choco-wiki/CommandsPack.md

 # Chocolatey Pack (cpack)
 ##New as of v0.9.8.13.
 Packages a chocolatey nuget package.
-`chocolatey pack nuspecfile` or shortcut with
+`choco pack nuspecfile` or shortcut with
 `cpack packageName` or just `cpack`.

 ##Parameters